ferminb10/NYC-Bike-Sharing/README.md

 ##### Figure 1 above displays the election results that were printed on the terminal and text file

-This Tableau story can be seen here, https://public.tableau.com/app/profile/fermin.banuelos/viz/BikesShares/Story1?publish=yes
+This Tableau story can be seen here, [at this link](https://public.tableau.com/app/profile/fermin.banuelos/viz/BikesShares/Story1?publish=yes).

 ## Summary